Ulf Nilsson (ice hockey): Career in North America

-In the summer of 1978, Nilsson and Hedberg signed with the National Hockey League's New York Rangers for $2.4 million, further weakening the struggling WHA which would cease operations after just one more season.
+In the summer of 1978, Nilsson and Hedberg signed with the Rangers.
+Each signed contracts $600,000 per season for two years.
+Their signings further weakened the struggling WHA which would cease operations after just one more season.
 Nilsson's NHL career was marred by two significant injuries.
 The first was a broken ankle suffered when his skate blade got caught in a crevice in the Madison Square Garden ice as he was hit by Denis Potvin of the New York Islanders, which resulted in Nilsson bearing the entire force of the hit on only one leg.
 Although Nilsson has never characterized the hit as dirty and, in 2009, said, "He [Potvin] was always fair.
 But the ice was never great in the Garden, because they had basketball and other events.
 My foot got caught.
 It was a freak thing," the incident is nevertheless commemorated by the "Potvin Sucks" chant that takes place during every Rangers home game.

 As a player of NHL All-Stars team, Nilsson took part in the 1979 Challenge Cup, where they played against the Soviet Union national team.

 Nilsson's second serious injury was to his knee while representing Sweden at the 1981 Canada Cup which caused him to miss the entire 1981–82 season.
 Nilsson was limited to 160 games in his three full seasons with the Rangers, though he scored an impressive 163 points in that time.
 He scored 8 goals and 16 points in the 1980–81 playoffs as the Rangers advanced to the semi-finals before being eliminated by their local rivals, the defending champion Islanders.
 After missing the previous season, he returned to the Rangers lineup for ten games early in the 1982–83 season.